cogup/x-admin/README.md

 ## Usage

-After configuring your API's OpenAPI documentation, you can integrate X-Admin into your React application using the provided package.
+After configuring your API's OpenAPI documentation, you can integrate Oh Dash into your React application using the provided package.

 ### 1. Install Dependencies